chipsgg/chipsgg-client/README.md

 # chipsgg-client
-Simple client transport abstraction for the chipsgg development platform.
+Simple client abstraction for the chipsgg development platform.

 ## ChipsGG([SOCKET_URL], [AUTH_URL])
 Below is an example of how the client library can be initialized with vuejs.